 A standard way of including references for LaTeX\LaTeX is using BibTeX, you can include a *.bib file or files in the same directory as your content directory for the project.
 These will provide the reference keys for that project.

-If you want to explicitly reference which bibtex files to use, as well as what order to resolve them in, you can use the bibliography field in your frontmatter, which is a string array of local or remote files.
+If you want to explicitly reference which BibTeX files to use, as well as what order to resolve them in, you can use the bibliography field in your frontmatter, which is a string array of local or remote files.
 This will load the files in order specified.

 bibliography: